Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: General Hamiltonian evolutions

 One may observe that $\Omega$ is a symplectic form of dimension $2(g+2r-2-n)=2g+(r_\infty+1)+\underset{s=1}{\overset{n}{\sum}}(r_s-1)>2g$.
 The purpose of the next section is to prove that it is in fact equal to a symplectic form of dimension $2g$.
 This is achieved in Theorem \ref{MainTheotau0} after defining a shift of the Darboux coordinates and an appropriate decomposition of the tangent space corresponding to trivial and non-trivial isomonodromic times at the level of coordinates.
+However let us observe that the combination of the results of the previous sections implies the following theorem.

+\begin{theorem} There exists a birational map between the symplectic Ehresmann connection and the Jimbo-Miwa-Ueno/Boalch symplectic isomonodromy connection. \end{theorem}